kusumotonorio/factlog/README.md

 ```
 Gh { Gb1 Gb2 ...
 Gbn } rule
 ```
 This means Gh when all goals of Gb1, Gb2, ..., Gbn are met.
-In other words, this "Gb1 Gb2 ...
-Gbn" is a **conjunction**.
+This `Gb1 Gb2 ...
+Gbn` is a **conjunction**.
 ```
 LOGIC-PREDS: youngo young-mouseo ;